corybuecker/corybuecker.com/content/posts/004-automating-cloud-run-deploy-from-github-actions-part-one.md

 published: 2019-12-19T09:00:00Z
 revised: 2020-01-09T13:05:00Z
 draft: false
-preview: In a previous post, I [setup up a Cloud Run service to host a static site](/post/how-to-run-a-static-site-in-google-cloud-run/) with an NGINX-based Docker image.
+preview: In a previous post, I [setup up a Cloud Run (GCR) service to host a static site](/post/how-to-run-a-static-site-in-google-cloud-run/) with an NGINX-based Docker image.
 GitHub hosts the underlying Next.js project.
 GitHub Actions can automate building and deploying each change to the repository.
 This requires a little extra work to setup permissions to for Google's Container Registry and Cloud Run services.
-description: Setup the permissions and roles for automatically deploying a Cloud Run service to Github Actions.
+description: Setup the permissions and roles for automatically deploying a Cloud Run (GCR) service to Github Actions.
 slug: automating-cloud-run-deploy-from-github-actions-part-one
 ---

-In a previous post, I [setup up a Cloud Run service to host a static site](/post/how-to-run-a-static-site-in-google-cloud-run/) with an NGINX-based Docker image.
+In a previous post, I [setup up a Cloud Run (GCR) service to host a static site](/post/how-to-run-a-static-site-in-google-cloud-run/) with an NGINX-based Docker image.

 GitHub hosts the underlying Next.js project.
 GitHub Actions can automate building and deploying each change to the repository.
 This requires a little extra work to setup permissions to for Google's Container Registry and Cloud Run services.